cheesehero112/vite-to-gh-pages/README.md

 9. Navigate to your GH Pages live page to verify your site is live.

 ### 3) Setup GitHub Actions to rebuild your site on commit to main

 1. To allow GitHub action to update our build go to your repo Settings > Actions > General > Workflow permisions to select Read and write permissions.
 Our change will allow the action to update the build in the gh-pages branch with each push.
-2. Add "homepage": "/ssd-app", to the package.json file.
-The build will be configured for URL user.github.io/ssd-app, which is what GitHub pages will expect.
-3. Add .github/workflows/node.js.yml the root project folder.
+2. Add .github/workflows/node.js.yml the root project folder.
 Populate the file with the following text:

 ```yaml
 # This workflow will do a clean installation of node dependencies, cache/restore them, build the source code and run tests across different versions of node